-Venture capital firms are inundated with countless pitches and networking requests on a day-to-day basis – which means that your own cold emails to VCs will need to have an unbeatable subject line, which makes great use of all the best practice we’ve covered already.
+Venture capital firms are inundated with countless pitches and networking requests on a day-to-day basis – which means that your own cold emails to VCs need an unbeatable subject line, which makes great use of all the best practices we’ve covered already.

 - Introducing [Business Name] – [Benefit]